yadt/try-it-yourself/README.md

 # How to setup a minimal system?

+Using the yadtshell it's easy to start and stop services on yadtclients.

 ![concept yadtshell and yadtclient](https://raw.github.com/yadt/getting-started/master/images/yadtshell_to_yadtclient.png)

 We want to have a minimal setup of YADT, on a single host with dummy services to play with.